mda27112/Goodwe-AA55-Protocol-Status-Requests/README.md

 <h1>Goodwe AA55 Status Request Using Node Red
 </h1>

 Goodwe inverters communicate via UDP, by default running on port 8899.
-The ES/EM/BP inverter family use a native 'AA55' protocol (and ModBus protocol).
+The ES/EM/BP inverter family use a native 'AA55' protocol.
 This Node Red flow packages and sends three types of pre-canned AA55 status request to the inverter.

 #### Function Code
 0x2 - Device Version Request